 Difficulty Level: Moderate

-The iconic Maple Pass Loop is off the North Cascades Highway and easily accessible from the Rainy Pass Picnic Area.
-This 7-mile trail, passing through old-growth forests and open ridgelines, treats hikers to spectacular views of the rugged peaks that largely define the park and is one of the best hikes in Washington.
+The iconic Maple Pass Loop is just off the North Cascades Highway and easily accessible from the Rainy Pass Picnic Area.
+This hike holds a special place in my heart because it was the first hike in the North Cascades I ever did, and a solo one at that (during a beautiful fall day in 2019).
+However, many others agree that this is one of the best hikes in Washington.

 Set in a dramatic cirque, just outside the park’s borders, it is one of the region’s prettiest lakes.
-For those who have an additional hour to spare, head down to the famous Lake Ann.
+For those who have an extra hour to spare, head down to the famous Lake Ann (trust me – it’s worth it!).

 4. Blue Lake